-2019 SF2 is a small asteroid whose orbit approaches the orbit of Earth but does not cross it.
+2019 SF2 is a mid-sized asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified 2019 SF2 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2019 SF2's orbit is 0.08 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 2019 SF2 has 7 close approaches predicted in the coming decades: